 In what situations can PTAs and COTAs provide maintenance therapy?

 Prior to the COVID-19 public health emergency (PHE), PTAs and OTAs could provide maintenance therapy in home health and skilled nursing settings—but were prohibited from providing maintenance care in outpatient settings.
 CMS allowed therapy assistants to provide outpatient maintenance care to assist with the PHE, and the agency has since decided to make this change permanent.
 All of that is to say that from here on out, PTAs and OTAs can provide patients with maintenance therapy.

 Can a non-participating provider treat Medicare patients?
 If so, what is the maximum amount we can charge?

 Yes; PTs can choose to be non-participating Medicare providers and still treat Medicare patients.
 However, keep in mind that non-participating providers are still in a contractual relationship with Medicare, and while they can bill up to the limiting charge (i.e., a rate that’s higher than what Medicare typically pays), patients will likely have to pay more out of pocket.

 As for the limiting charge, CMS says that it “equals 115 percent of the nonparticipating fee schedule amount and is the maximum the nonparticipant may charge a beneficiary on an unassigned claim.”

 If we do not contract with Medicare, can we collect cash from Medicare patients?

 That depends, but in general, no. Unfortunately, rehab therapists cannot collect cash for covered services from Medicare beneficiaries—regardless of the therapist’s participation status with Medicare.
 (Non-covered services like wellness and fitness services are a whole other story.
-You can read more about that here.)
+You can read more about that in this blog post.)

 For more information on Medicare and cash-pay services—and what to do if you accidentally accept cash for a Medicare-covered service—check out this post from the WebPT Blog.